-- Proposals shall discuss the value of the proposed research to NASA's research priorities. - Proposals shall describe the use of NASA content, people, or facilities in the execution of the research activities.
-They should describe current and/or previous interactions, partnerships, and meetings with NASA researchers, engineers, and scientists in the area of the proposed research, and discuss how future partnerships between the institution's researchers and personnel at the Mission Directorates and/or Centers will be fostered.
-The name(s) and title(s) of NASA researchers with whom the proposers will partner shall be included. - The utilization of NASA venues to publish accomplishments shall be also considered.
-Proposals shall describe the use of NASA content, people, or facilities in the execution of the research activities.
+- Proposals shall discuss the value of the proposed research to NASA and to the jurisdiction's research priorities. - Proposals shall describe the use of NASA content, people, or facilities in the execution of the research activities.
+They should describe current and/or previous interactions, partnerships, and meetings with NASA researchers, engineers, and scientists in the area of the proposed research, and discuss how future partnerships between the institution's researchers and personnel at the Mission Directorates, Centers, and/or JPL will be fostered.
 The name(s) and title(s) of NASA researchers with whom the proposers will partner shall be included.
-The utilization of NASA venues to publish accomplishments shall be also considered.
+NASA shall consider the utilization of NASA venues for recipients to publish their accomplishments. - Proposals shall articulate clearly how the proposed research activities build capacity in the jurisdiction.
+In particular, proposers shall explain how this proposed research is related to the strategic plan for NASA EPSCoR-related research in the jurisdiction. - Proposals shall state how they plan to develop research competitiveness both in the jurisdiction and nationally.
+Proposals shall delineate mechanisms for building partnerships with universities, industry, and/or other government agencies to enhance the ability of the jurisdiction to achieve its objectives, to obtain and leverage sources of additional funding, and/or to obtain essential services not otherwise available.